proman3419/Scripts/README.md

-# Scripts
+# Scripts and tools
-Set of useful scripts.
+Set of useful scripts and tools.
+Every script/tool has a more elaborative README.